-- manages vegetation clearance work to be undertaken on unleased Territory land, rural leased land, national land and land within NSW for which Evoenergy is responsible and to identify the key decision and review points; - plans to prevent harm to the environment, public and property from fires originating from Evoenergy's assets through contact with vegetation, or faults that cause vegetation to ignite, and how Evoenergy will mitigate the environmental impact of any work carried out. - will mitigate the immediate risks to and from its infrastructure and activities by applying industry best practices and standards. - provides bushfire safety for its staff, customers, contractors and community; - minimise the severity and extent of bushfire impacts on electricity supply, especially to essential and critical business activities; - complies with related legal and regulatory requirements; - raise awareness of best practice bushfire mitigation and works with bushfire agencies and local communities to improve bushfire safety; - reduce potential occurrences that may result in electrocution, electric shock or fire as a consequence of vegetation contacting network assets.
+- manages vegetation clearance work to be undertaken on unleased Territory land, rural leased land, national land and land within NSW for which Evoenergy is responsible and to identify the key decision and review points; - plans to prevent harm to the environment, public and property from fires originating from Evoenergy's assets through contact with vegetation, or faults that cause vegetation to ignite, and how Evoenergy will mitigate the environmental impact of any work carried out. - will mitigate the immediate risks to and from its infrastructure and activities by applying industry best practices and standards in addition to long-term measures to reducing risk of ignition. - provides bushfire safety for its staff, customers, contractors and community; - minimise the severity and extent of bushfire impacts on electricity supply, especially to essential and critical business activities; - complies with related legal and regulatory requirements; - raise awareness of best practice bushfire mitigation and works with bushfire agencies and local communities to improve bushfire safety; - reduce potential occurrences that may result in electrocution, electric shock or fire as a consequence of vegetation contacting network assets.